 When I was attending college in the 1970s, the aftermath of Watergate and the Washington Post reporters who brought down a president was on everyone’s mind.
 It seemed every kid in journalism programs across America wanted to be the next Carl Bernstein and Bob Woodward, so there was competition, to put it mildly.
 I changed my focus to broadcast journalism, and found myself in small Iowa and Minnesota towns, writing ad copy and reading the hog reports.
 Not glamorous in the least, but I thought maybe I’d discovered my true calling.

 As often happens, life intervened.
 I had to take real (and often menial) jobs to pay the bills, and radio became a part-time gig.
 I discovered a different type of writing in the corporate sector interviewing employees on their volunteer involvement.
-I added writing and recruitment as volunteer coordinator for a very large, yearly church fall festival.
+I added writing and recruiting of volunteers for a large yearly fall church festival.
 In all those years of questionable career choices, writing was what I loved the most.

-For a few years I had my own freelance writing business, working primarily for non-profits doing everything from articles for newspapers, magazines, and newsletters, visitor’s guides, press releases – the gamut of nonfiction work.
-My husband and I experienced some unique events and I began writing short stories based on real life experiences.
+In the late 1990s I owned a freelance writing business, working primarily for non-profits doing everything from articles for newspapers, magazines, newsletters, visitor’s guides, press releases – the gamut of nonfiction work.
+My husband and I experienced some unique events and I began writing short stories based on those incidents.
 It wasn’t until my marriage ended that I delved into my pain and expressed it through writing.
-In 2017 I published two stories – Grand Slam in The Accentos Review and Reckless Acts in the After Effects anthology published through Zimbell House.
+In 2017 I published two stories – Grand Slam in The Accentos Review and Reckless Acts in the After Effects anthology published by Zimbell House.

-My story is a work in progress and I hope you’ll come along or contribute to this journey.
-And if someone advises you to work on the yearbook, paper, or in a small market to gain experience, take it.
+Every life is a work in progress, and I hope you’ll join me on this adventure and perhaps learn something new along the way.
+We can’t rewrite the past or erase mistakes, but if someone advises you to work on the yearbook, paper, or in small market to gain experience, take it.
 Even if it’s your mom and you’d rather not, remember these people have lived more life than you.
 My bet is you won’t regret realizing you don’t know everything after all.